DavidJGChen/bandit-exploration/README.md

 - Get CVXPY to work?? -- (I'll need to reformulate in terms of quad_over_lin)
 - Implement base IDS (non variance version)
 - Add uncertainty intervals to regret plots
+- Implement AI alignment bandit setting and algorithms for it.